310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% bubble Midori smile %}
 I don’t think life is all about wins and losses, but I somehow get what Tetora-kun’s saying, too… Yeah, it’s not like I wanna become a bitter person, either…

-If I can live my life straightforwardly, then that’s always gonna be the best option, right?
+If I can live my life straightforwardly, then that’s always gonna be the better option, right?
 {% endbubble %}

 {% bubble Shinobu fist %}